mattmakai/fullstackpython.com/source/content/pages/04-web-development/03-django.markdown

 title: Django
 category: page
 slug: django
-sort-order: 0402
+sort-order: 0403
-meta: Django is a widely used Python web framework with a 'batteries-included' philosophy.
+meta: Django is a common 'batteries-included' Python web framework.
 Learn more about Django on Full Stack Python.

 # Django